Kale Companion Plants

 Kale generally matures in about 55 to 75 days, but its growth rate can vary depending on the specific variety and growing conditions.
 Baby kale leaves can be harvested as soon as they’re big enough to eat, typically around 25 to 30 days after planting.
 These tender and mild young leaves make them a great salad addition.

-You’ll want to wait for full-sized leaves until the plant is about 2 months old.
+You’ll want to wait for full-sized leaves until the plant is about two months old.
 The leaves should be firm and roughly the size of your hand.
 Harvest the outer leaves first, and the plant will continue to produce new leaves from the center for several weeks or even months.

-Pests can pose a significant challenge to the health and productivity of your kale plants.
+Several predatory insects can pose a significant challenge to the health and productivity of your kale plants.
 Here’s a guide to common kale pests and some natural pest control tips:

-- Cabbage Worms and Cabbage Loopers: Introduce natural predators like birds and beneficial insects like parasitic wasps and ladybugs.
+• Cabbage Worms and Cabbage Loopers: Introduce natural predators like birds and beneficial insects like parasitic wasps and ladybugs.
 Use row covers to prevent butterflies and moths from laying eggs on the plants.
 Spraying Bt (Bacillus thuringiensis), an organic bacteria-based insecticide, can control caterpillar infestations.

-- Flea Beetles: Floating row covers can protect your plants from flea beetles.
+• Flea Beetles: Floating row covers can protect your plants from flea beetles.
 Diatomaceous earth, a natural powder made from tiny fossilized aquatic organisms, can also be effective against flea beetles.

-- Slugs and Snails: A simple way to deter these pests is to make your garden less friendly to them.
+• Slugs and Snails: A simple way to deter these pests is to make your garden less friendly to them.
 Reduce damp, dark hiding places, use copper barriers, and introduce predators such as birds and frogs.
 You can also hand-pick them off in the early morning or evening.

 Companion planting works similarly amongst all plants, deterring pests, welcoming pollinators, or adding nutrients to the soil.
 Strategy is applied when you know the needs of the specific varieties in your garden and understand how to meet those needs with neighboring plants.